 How this Website Works

 Each term relating to short, short fiction will have a page with some thoughts and examples of that type.
 For instance twitterature will hopefully explain what it is; how to do it and some of my pieces of twitter fiction.

 Eventually, I will create pages where you can read my other pieces of work.
 However, after looking at the first few examples, you may not want to get that far.

 In order to give the website a kind of book effect I will be adding links to the next page at the bottom of each page.
-Please be aware that flash fiction is still being developed.
+Please be aware that this website is still being developed.